All in All

 Too often, Christian brothers and sisters permit their personal feelings and a touch of spiritual pride to fan a flame of disagreement with other members of the Church which results in broken fellowship or a split within the Body of Christ.

 Such disagreements may mar their Christian witness or may cause division within the Body of Christ.

 How important, also, to recognise the wisdom of maintaining the unity in the spirit in the bond of peace and preserving harmony in the Body of Christ.

 Indeed, there are crowns and rewards for teachers who shepherd the flock of God, bring others into a closer understanding of His Word, and edify the Body of Christ - through their desire to teach the truth of our wonderful Saviour.

 Paul had to tackle issues such as idolatry, incest, and prostitution, within the very Body of Christ, and challenged them in areas such as litigation, where believers were discrediting themselves and tarnishing the name of the Lord by involving unbelievers in their petty legal proceedings, rather than sorting differences out between themselves in a quiet and godly manner.

 As members of the body of Christ who have been redeemed by the blood of the Lamb, we know that the sufferings that we may be called upon to go through in this fallen world cannot be compared with the glories that God is keeping for us in heavenly places.

 For we are the body of Christ and one with Him - and it is by grace through faith in Christ that we are enabled to fulfil every desire for goodness.

-It precedes Paul's examination of the Christian Church and explanation of our membership in the body of Christ.
-Each member is unique in the sight of God, and together we are God’s chosen vehicle on earth, through whom He makes Himself known to man.
+It precedes Paul's examination of the Christian Church and explanation of our membership in the Body of Christ.

 The spiritual Body of Christ is an exact representation of a physical, human body.